jezzsantos/saastack/docs/design-principles/0100-email-delivery.md

 ![Email/SMS Delivery](../../docs/images/Email-Delivery.png)

+> Although, not shown in this diagram (explicitly), SMS text messages have the same mechanisms.

 ### Sending notifications

-Any API Host (any subdomain) may want to send notifications to users.
+Any API Host (any deployed subdomain) may want to send notifications to users.

 They do this by calling very specific and custom `IUserNotificationsService.NotifyXXXAsync()` methods.